 Public Pressure

-In the 1990s, political initiatives and pressure from the US brought the subject of compensation for forced laborers into the public discourse.
-In 1998, the German Bundestag agreed to set up a foundation for the compensation of forced labor with the financial participation of the German economy.
+During the 1990s, initiatives and pressure from the U.S. and class-action lawsuits against German companies made compensation for NS forced labor a topic of (inter)national public debate.
+In 1998, the political groups in the Bundestag agreed to set up a foundation for the compensation of forced labor with the participation of German industry.

 6. Agreement on compensation

-Federal President Johannes Rau announced the agreement on compensation for NS Forced Labor.
+On December 17, 1999, Federal President Johannes Rau announced the amount that would be drawn from the Foundation’s assets to compensate forced laborers.
 In his address, he asked for forgiveness for the injustices committed.
-More than 25 million people were deported for the purpose of forced labor in the German Reich or in occupied countries between 1939-1945.
+Between 1939 and 1945, more than 26 million people were deported to the German Reich or occupied territories to carry out forced labor.

 7. Signing of the Agreement

-On July 17, 2000, Germany signed an agreement with the US Government and entered into an international agreement with Israel, Central and Eastern European states, German industry and claims lawyers.
-The German Government and German industry each agreed to contribute DM 5 billion to the Foundation.
+On July 17, 2000, Germany signed an intergovernmental agreement with the U.S. establishing legal certainty, along with an international agreement involving Israel, central and eastern European states, German industry, victims’ associations, and claims lawyers.
+This stipulated that the federal government and German industry would each pay five billion DM each into a fund managed by a new foundation.

 8. Signing of the intergovernmental agreement

-On August 2, 2000, with the support of all political groups in the German Bundestag, the Law on the Creation of a Foundation Remembrance, Responsibility and Future was passed.
-It provided for individual humanitarian payments to former forced laborers and other victims of National Socialism.
+On August 2, 2000, the Law on the Creation of the Foundation Remembrance, Responsibility and Future (EVZ) was passed with the support of all the political groups in the Bundestag at that time.
+The purpose of the Foundation was to make payments to former forced laborers and other victims of National Socialist injustice.

 9. Initial capital